oit-ipbl/robots/tello/DJITelloPy.md

 ```
 ## Move
 ### tello_sample04.py
+You can also control tello by using the Move method.
 #### move(self, direction, x)
 Tello fly up, down, left, right, forward or back with distance x cm.
 ```python